Meliox/FTPauto/README.md

 #### Log settings ###
-logrotate="false" #enabled logrotating to move old to log.old lognumber="50" #how many rls to save before moving to log.old if lograte is set to true otherwise it will remove after rls after X number.
+logrotate="false" #enabled logrotating to move old to log.old lognumber="50" #how many transfers to save in log before moving to log.old.
 0 for disabled

-#### Transfere settings ####
+#### Transfer settings ####

 ### Filehandling
  # Splitting files if filesize exceed MB.
 Some FTP servers disconnect after a certain amount of time is there is no
  # activity.
 These settings only work if the server handling the script also sends the files, i.e. in upftp and upfxp mode!
 send_option="(video|split|default)" # Can be configured to send only videofile, split files according to settings or simply transfer the , default.
-If videofile or sizelimit are not met, then the files will be transfered as default - wi$ video_file_to_complete="false" # Transfer videofile directly to complete directory rarsplitlimit="1500" Determine how large files are allowed before the files are split splitsize="100" # How large the rarparts should be in MB create_sfv="true" # Create sfv for rarfiles
+If videofile or sizelimit are not met, then the files will be transfered as default - without any modifications. video_file_to_complete="false" # Transfer videofile directly to complete directory.
+Only applies to video send_option rarsplitlimit="1500" Determine how large files are allowed before the files are split.
+Only applies to split send_option splitsize="100" # How large the rarparts should be in MB create_sfv="true" # Create sfv for rarfiles

 ### Transfer settings

 ## General settings
-parallel="3" # how many simultaneous transferes to download with continue_queue="true" # Script will continue downloading if something is queued retries="3" # How many times should the transfer be tried, before giving up retry_download="10" # retry again in minutes after minimum space is reached OR server is offline. retry_download_max="10" # retry for how many hours, before quitting
+parallel="3" # how many simultaneous transfers to download with continue_queue="true" # Script will continue downloading if something is queued retries="3" # How many times should the transfer be tried, before giving up retry_download="10" # retry again in minutes after minimum space is reached OR server is offline. retry_download_max="10" # retry for how many hours, before quitting

 ## Extra settings
-force="false" # Transfere regardless of lockfiles/other transferes
+force="false" # Transfer regardless of lockfiles/other transfers
 confirm_transfer="false" # Try to confirm transfer
 confirm_online="false" # Try to confirm that server is online/writeable before doing anything exclude_array=( ) # Ignore certain files with name matching, format is ( "word1" "word2" )